rlatkddbs235/Tapeless-VTR-Editor/README.md

 It is ideal for broadcast environments where maintaining the integrity of the original codec (such as ProRes or DNxHD) is critical.

+## ⚠️ Warning: Built with 100% Vibe Coding
+This project was fully built using Vibe Coding with AI.

 ## 🛠 Features

 - **True Lossless Insert Editing**: Replace frames or segments without re-encoding.
 No quality loss, no generation loss.